tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 - Testing the `update` feature is recommended to be done through Postman, since it is the only feature which isnt available on the frontend(BUT WORKS perfectly on the backend)
 - Click the `Export(CSV)` button on the frontend to test out the `exportCSV` feature! :)

+## Notes and Caveats
+- `Update` feature isnt implemented on the Frontend, BUT WORD perfectly fine on the BACKEND, which is what matters

+If you have reached this part, thank you for taking the time to go through my project :)